-Our new hospital will house a state-of-the-art laboratory and ground-breaking research space, solely dedicated to improving the health of children and young people.
+Our new hospital will house a state-of-the-art Research Institute, solely dedicated to improving the health of children and young people.

 Cambridge Children’s will sit at the heart of the Cambridge Biomedical Campus – Europe’s leading life science hub.
 Combining world-class biomedical research, outstanding patient care, and clinical education, the Campus provides an exceptional environment that can revolutionise our approach to children’s health.

 We’ll also will work alongside local partners from associated institutions such as the MRC Laboratory of Molecular Biology, and one of the world’s premier centres of genomic discovery, the Wellcome Sanger Institute.

 The 5000m2 Research Institute will house six collaborative research centres to radically transform the prevention, diagnosis and treatment of children’s illness.
 It will concentrate wide-ranging research efforts across children’s health in one state-of-the-art facility, building on Cambridge University’s tradition of life-changing biomedical discovery and scientific innovation.

 New cutting-edge technology will help us target the drivers of disease and deliver gene and cell therapies for even the rarest conditions.
 It will deepen our understanding and stretch our thinking, generating data at a large scale that we can use to predict, prevent, and pave the way so that fewer children get ill and those who do recover sooner.

 By helping us improve how we treat those young people unfortunate enough to be affected by serious childhood diseases, the new hospital has the potential to transform provision of healthcare for families in the East of England.Prof Stephen Toope, Vice-Chancellor, University of Cambridge